© A. R. Dean

 Although elusive at times on its day of discovery (with some observers waiting over an hour before achieving views), from June 12th it began to exhibit markedly territorial behaviour.
 It established preferred (and predictable) song posts in two small trees, with the upper branches of a Sallow especially favoured.
 Its features were now well displayed and were captured in detail by a plethora of visiting photographers (see my own images in Plate 1 above and Plates 2, 3 & 7 below and the excellent images by Mark Priest in Plates 4 to 6).
 It remained in the same small area and in vigorous song until July 9th.
 It was not seen on July 10th, despite the continuous presence of would-be observers.
 Surprisingly, it was reported again (for the last time) on July 11th, when it was stated to have been heard calling but not in song.

 This was only the third record of Melodious Warbler for the West Midlands region - following others at Newcastle-under-Lyme, Staffs, in May 1996 and a bird trapped at Brandon Marsh, Warks, in June 2000.
-It is the first for the metropolitan county of 'West Midlands' and further confirmation of the productivity of the area in and around the nearby Marsh Lane NR.
+It is the first for the metropolitan county of 'West Midlands'.

 With more than 35 years elapsed since I had heard Melodious Warbler in song, this bird provided a welcome refresher course.
 There were several Whitethroats singing in the Mercote Mill area, to which elements of the Melodious Warbler's song had some resemblance, though more fluid, less grating and much more prolonged, producing a cascade of rapidly delivered notes which also loosely recalled Skylark song.
 However, as well as this core element, the song was notable for its variety, with extraordinary changes in note structure, speed of delivery, timbre and pitch.
 As well as Whitethroat song, one sequence of notes resembled the 'churring' alarm call of that species.
 Other variations recalled the vocalisations of Goldfinch, the alarm-calls of Blackbird and the contact call of Chiffchaff.